carbon-language/carbon-lang/llvm/docs/CMake.rst

   Defaults to OFF.

 **LLVM_ENABLE_SPHINX**:BOOL
-  If enabled CMake will search for the ``sphinx-build`` executable and will make the ``SPHINX_OUTPUT_HTML`` and ``SPHINX_OUTPUT_MAN`` CMake options available.
+  If specified, CMake will search for the ``sphinx-build`` executable and will make the ``SPHINX_OUTPUT_HTML`` and ``SPHINX_OUTPUT_MAN`` CMake options available.
   Defaults to OFF.